ncobase/ncore/README.md

-# NCore Library
+# NCore

-> NCore library provides a set of reusable components and utilities for building modern Go applications.
+> A set of reusable components for Go applications.

 ## Features